-Atlanta University will open in September, 1941, a School of Library Service.
-It will be of the class designated as Type II-one requiring graduation from an accredited four-year college for admission, and offering a one-year professional course leading to the degree of Bachelor of Library Service.
-The annual enrollment will be limited to approximately 25 carefully selected students whose academic records and personal qualities seem to indicate that they will succeed as professional librarians.
+Atlanta University opened on September 23, 1941, a School of Library Service of the class designated as Type II-one requiring graduation from an accredited four-year college for admission, and offering a one-year professional course leading to the degree of Bachelor of Science in Library Service.
+The annual enrollment will be limited to approximately twenty-five carefully selected students whose academic records and personal qualities seem to indicate that they will succeed as professional librarians.